 Oncotype DX is the only genomic test validated for its ability to predict the likelihood of chemotherapy benefit as well as risk of recurrence in early-stage breast cancer.
-Breast cancer is the most common cancer in European women4 and affects many of them during their years dedicated to working and raising a family.
-While chemotherapy is routinely offered, research shows that less than 10 percent of patients with early-stage breast cancer actually benefit from it.5
+Breast cancer is the most common cancer in European women and affects many of them during their years dedicated to working and raising a family.
+While chemotherapy is routinely offered, research shows that less than 10 percent of patients with early-stage breast cancer actually benefit from it.

 The Oncotype DX test is designed to facilitate personalized clinical decisions by providing information about the biology of an individual breast cancer, with the potential to deliver financial benefits for healthcare systems.
-This is supported by substantial real-world evidence showing that the test can reduce the number of women undergoing unnecessary chemotherapy by up to 60 percent.6
+This is supported by substantial real-world evidence showing that the test can reduce the number of women undergoing unnecessary chemotherapy by up to 60 percent.

 Healthcare systems across Europe are recognizing the value of the test, which is incorporated in all major international clinical guidelines.
 Following assessment and recommendation by NICE, the Oncotype DX test is widely available to patients across the UK.
-In France, Oncotype DX is available through a funding mechanism for genomic tests.
-Other European countries where the test is reimbursed include Switzerland, Ireland, Greece and Spain.